laboyd001/documentation/payments/payments_rest_api.md

 To give the Salesforce Site User the correct Object, Field and Class permissions, assign it the `Blackthorn | Payments (Site Guest User)` permission set.
 This permission set is in Payments v5.7 and later.

 If you want our Payments Rest API to work with the standard `Account` and `Contact` objects, you'll need to edit the Salesforce Profile of the Site guest user to give Read access to both the Account and Contact object.
-Once read access has been granted, you can set values for the `accountId` and `contactId` attributes in the request payload to set these values or use our built in Account/Contact matching and creation rules.
+Once read access has been granted, you can set values for the `accountId` and `contactId` attributes in the request payload to set these values on the Payment Method and Payment Gateway Customer records or use our built in Account/Contact matching and creation rules.

 **Test your endpoint**